AmberELEC/website/docs/Getting-to-Know-351ELEC.md

 ** Rewind is currently disabled by default because enabling it can cause significant slowdown in games.
 It needs to be enabled before the hotkey will work.

-### Retrorun Hotkeys
+### RetroRun Hotkeys

 Retrorun is a separate emulator from RetroArch, with its own cores.
 It's included because there are some games it can play that RetroArch fails at.
-Retrorun is very barebones.
+RetroRun is very barebones.
 There is no menu, there are no configuration files, and there is no controller configuration.
 What you see is what you get.

-Following is a list of all the Retrorun hotkeys:
+Following is a list of all the RetroRun hotkeys:

 | Command | Key |
 |----|----|